 Object Description Gateway Peer IPv4 address.
-Version ne RIP version number in the header of the last RIP packet received from the neighbor.
+Version The RIP version number in the header of the last RIP packet received from the neighbor.
 Last Update Time The time duration in seconds from the time the last RIP packet received from the neighbor to now.
 Received Bad Packets The number of RIP response packets from the neighbor discarded as invalid.
-Received Bad Routes ceived Bad Routes The number of routes from the neighbor that were ignored because they were invalid.
+Received Bad Routes The number of routes from the neighbor that were ignored because they were invalid.